ColtonSilvaonKnoxKontor/OPL-Game-Compatibility-List/README.md

 # How to add a game list here?
 You may use `formatter.cpp`, a c++ program that will automatically format a table data for you with easy to input function.
 These lists follow alphabetical sorting order from first numeric and letter.

+> [!NOTE]
+> Please put compatibility mode settings or OPL version on **Notes** if there's a specific version that can work while others not.

 # Disclaimer
 While some data here are not so accurate since most game lists are based on other sources provided by the OPL devs and contributors, it guarantees that all of the listed games here are tested working; or if not, they are reported as not compatible with latest OPL version.
 You may update or change data here if some features of OPL works or not.